Otter Diet in Sheffield and the Peak District

 Microscopic analysis revealed fish, amphibians, birds and crayfish were present in otter spraint (Table 2).
 Three fish species found in otter spraints using microscopic analysis and the same three species were also found using the DNA analyses (Bullhead, Minnow and Gudgeon).
 Only one otter spraint sample (#119) was directly compared using both methods.
 The results did not conflict but revealed each method had its advantages.
 The DNA-based analyses allowed us to identify the identities of the fish and birds present to species level resolution, but did not detect the crayfish or amphibian.
 This revealed that the samples need to be sequenced with additional markers to identify the crayfish or amphibian species present.

 Crayfish were present in two of the three otter spraints collected from the River Don in Sheffield and crustacean shell and leg were seen by eye in both spraints collected from the River Derwent in the Peak District.
+Crayfish were detected in spraint during the months July-October.
 It is believed the crustacean parts observed, are remains of the invasive American signal crayfish Pacifastacus leniusculus because white clawed crayfish are not present on the River Don or River Derwent at the location where the spraints were found.

 The assignment of skeletal remains, especially fish vertebrae, to specific species requires expert knowledge, and, even then, can prove difficult even when a reference collection is available.
 Only three fish species were microscopically identified in otter spraint: Bullhead (Cottus gobio), Gudgeon (Gobio gobio), Perch (Perca fluviatilis) or Grayling (Thymallus thymallus).